HoaxParagon/C64_1541_SERIAL_TO_USB/README.md

 # C64_1541_SERIAL_TO_USB
-Open source project to interface a C64 1541 5.25" floppy disk drive with serial to USB.
+Open source project to interface a Commodore 64 1541 5.25" floppy disk drive with serial to USB.
 This project is aimed at backing up C64 disks for historical benefit before the disks end up experiencing data decay and disappearing for good.

 NOTE: this may take a while between school and work, don't expect magic by tomorrow